This post may contain affiliate links. See our affiliate disclaimer here.

 - Average Retail Value: On the other hand, the average retail value is for used rigs that are clean and without glaring defects.
 Tires and glass should be in good condition, and the interior should only have wear in relation to the age of the vehicle.

 To find the NADA retail values for your RV, simply go to their website and enter some basic information about the travel trailer or motorhome.
 To get an accurate value you will need at least the year, make and model of the RV.
 Knowing additional details, such as which optional features are included, will give you the most accurate pricing information.
+Also use our RV depreciation calculator to get a rough estimate of your RV’s value based on its age.

 Step 2: Compare RV Prices